Skip to main content

 Advantages

-• Very gentle on withdrawal symptoms—small incremental changes.
+• Very gentle on withdrawal symptoms because the changes are small.

 Strategy 4: Cold Turkey (Abrupt Cessation)